screeps/docs/source/contributed/advanced_grunt.md

         });
     }

 Now you can override any of the commands on the fly.
+Any new option can be added to `.screeps.json`.

     grunt screeps --ptr=true --branch=development